perryjm/notes-gospel/A. Start/A. Purpose of Book.md

 - Terse
 - Organized topically.
 By gospel principle.
 It is a principle-based work.
 - Is Faith a principle or a topic?
 It doesn’t matter, there will be an entry on Faith.
-- The litmus test for success
+- The litmus test for success follows
 - Can I pull out my phone (with no internet access) in the middle of a discussion with someone, and within a few taps be able to search up a topic like “Faith” and to quickly read my own brief working definition of Faith, and see scripture references (with links) to exactly the verses I studied that very morning so I can share with the person I’m in the middle of a conversation with.
 - Deliver a sacrament meeting talk straight out of this knowledge base